mazziechai/mazziechai/README.md

 ## Introduction

-**I'm Mazzie!** I'm an aspiring programmer who's always learning something new.
+**I'm Mazzie!** I'm a programmer who's always learning something new.

 ## About me